 What is the role of the MN Department of Education?

 The MN Department of Education (MDE) is the state agency established by the legislature to carry out the education provisions under state law.
 The department defines its mission in the following way: “Improve educational achievement by establishing clear standards, measuring performance, assisting educators and increasing opportunities for lifelong learning.”
 In terms of charter schools, the department approves, monitors and evaluates authorizers; manages charter school funding and grant programs; provides guidance to schools on federal and state programs; and ensures compliance with the rules and regulations of those programs.

 How are charter schools funded?

 As public schools, charter schools are tuition-free.
 They are funded according to enrollment levels and receive public funds on a per pupil basis.
-Charter schools do not have tax levy authority and so the Marine Area Community School will not benefit from the 2013 levy or 2015 bond passed by taxpayers in the Stillwater Area Public Schools district.
+Charter schools do not have tax levy authority; the Marine Area Community School does not benefit from levies or bonds passed by taxpayers in the Stillwater Area Public Schools district.
 Charter schools are entitled to federal categorical funding for which their students are eligible, such as Title I and Special Education monies.
-Federal legislation provides grants to help charters to manage start-up costs, and a grant will be applied for to support the startup of Marine Area Community School.
+Federal legislation provides grants to help charters to manage start-up costs; MACS is the recipient of a federal “CSP” grant.